texamp/texamp.github.io/abstracts-contributed.md

 *An Ambartsuman-type inverse problem for periodic graphs*

 Abstract:
-We study Floquet isospectrality of the zero potential for the discrete periodic Schrödinger operator acting on functions on the n-dimensional square lattice.
+We study Floquet isospectrality of the zero potential for the discrete periodic Schr&ouml;dinger operator acting on functions on the n-dimensional square lattice.
 It is well-known that for the square lattice, the zero potential has no nonzero real floquet isospectral potentials.
 It is in folklore that there exist non-zero complex solutions.
 As part of an REU led by Wencai Liu, Rodrigo Matos, and the speaker, we provide explicit solutions whenever one of the periods is even using combinatorial methods.

 ------